 London also has a hop-on-hop-off bus tour service, which will take you to some of the city’s greatest attractions, accompanied by a live or audio guide.

 If you think that London is the only famous tourist attraction in the UK, then it’s high time to explore Birmingham city too.
 Birmingham is a great place to begin exploring the Cotswold and Malvern Hills area.
 Its canals, built as a byproduct of the Industrial Revolution and responsible for the city’s success, serve as an extensive network for pleasure boating.
 The city has more canals than Venice.
 If you’re an alien international student in the midst of the city of Birmingham, don’t forget to explore and visit the following:

 - Birmingham Museum & Art Gallery

 - Jewellery Quarter

 - St. Philip’s Cathedral

 Whether you study in London or Birmingham, both the cities have their pros and cons.
 While Birmingham is undoubtedly more affordable than London, the latter holds a unique reputation and worldwide recognition.
-But, both the cities provide top quality education and thriving student life.
-Confused about which city to choose among London vs Birmingham?
+But, both cities provide top-quality education and thriving student life.
+Confused about which city to choose London vs Birmingham?
 Connect with our experts at Leverage Edu and kickstart your study abroad journey.
 Call us at 1800572000 to book your FREE counselling session today.